XxmartxX10/Bliecik/README.md

 # 🎦 About project
 Cinema App is a revolutionary PHP application designed specifically for cinemas.
 With its user-friendly interface and powerful features, it makes managing your cinema a breeze.
 Whether you're a small independent theater or a large multiplex, this app has everything you need to streamline your operations and improve your bottom line.
+We have created an application that allows users to select seats in the cinema and make ticket reservations.
+Our application provides a convenient and intuitive interface that allows you to easily navigate through available film screenings and choose your preferred seat in the cinema hall

 ## :sparkles: App Features